tu2-atmanand/task-board-docs/docs/8_Settings/2_All_UI.md

 |---|---|---|
 | Dropdown | **Tag Text** - Color applied to tag text<br>**Tag Background** - Color applied behind tag<br>**Card Background** - Color applied to entire card background | Tag Text |

-Choose how custom tag colors are displayed.
-When using "Tag Text", opacity is automatically reduced to 0.2 for better text readability.
+Choose to which component the custom tag colors you have configured below, should be applied to.
+Changing this setting will allow you to have different board UIs.

 ## Tag Colors